All Episodes

 I don't hear him condemning governors and mayors that can't get control of their cities and won't even ask for help.

-A lot of our audience, because we have a younger audience that has been posting on social media the hashtag uh defund police.
+A lot of our audience, because we have a younger audience that has been posting on social media the hashtag defund police.

-What what do you think about that?
+What do you think about that?

 Well, I understand the frustration and the sentiment.

-Um I do get concerned about kind of the sweeping observations that people have.
+I do get concerned about kind of the sweeping observations that people have.

-Now we have uh she did an interview.
+Now we have, she did an interview.

 I understand the sentiment.

-We're gonna we're gonna shut down uh the police.
+We're going to shut down the police.

-Okay, that would be like everybody's first line of defense, and you know, we've been reporting this week about how black lives matter that they would like to form their own armed police force or militia, whatever you want to call it themselves, and not have any police uh dealings at all, or have any police.
+And, you know, we've been reporting this week about how Black Lives Matter, that they would like to form their own armed police force or militia, whatever you want to call it themselves, and not have any police dealings at all or have any police.

-You have the son of the attorney general, Keith Ellison, Jeremiah Ellison in uh Minneapolis, he's a member of the city council, and uh yeah, claiming they will dismantle the police there.
+He's a member of the city council and yeah, claiming they will dismantle the police there.

-Uh I never thought we'd be debating this, but we are.
+I never thought we'd be debating this, but we are.

 And, you know, if you look at what we now have heard in the last few days, well, let's go to New York.

-We have, you know, how many officers now injured two nights ago, two officers shot, another stabbed in the neck.
+Two nights ago, two officers shot, another stabbed in the neck.

 No bail posted, no bail needed at all.

-They want to, you know, replace them, I guess, with their own our militia.
+And yeah, Black Lives Matter, they want to replace them, I guess, with their own armed militia.

-Uh it's it's you can't make this stuff up.
+You can't make this stuff up.

 This is real.

-I came on uh in the the in the Giuliani era.
+I came on in the Giuliani era.

-We had just left the awful mayorship of David Dinkins, where Sean, the policy as a street cop was generally this.
+We had just left the awful mayorship of David Dinkins, where, Sean, the policy as a street cop was generally this.

 It wasn't official, but it was kind of unspoken.